wp-plugins/robo-gallery/readme.txt

 = How to load more function work? =

 In gallery admin section you can define amount of the images for the first load and after click on load more button.
 Load more it's such google gallery style pagination functionality which make you able to limit amount of the images for the first load

-= How to define video for some gallery image? =

-Every gallery image have additional fields where you can define custom link, title, description.
-One of the link option allow you to define link type, for example video link.
-All this options you can find in gallery images manager, inside general gallery settings

-= How to define custom link for some gallery images? =

-Every gallery image have additional fields where you can define custom link, title, description.
-All this options you can find in gallery images manager, inside general gallery settings

 = How to change ordering of the gallery images? =